Beginner's Guide to Investing in UITF in the Philippines

 - Experts.
 You can take advantage of the fund managers who can help you maximize your investment.

 - Convenience.
 You can track the performance of your investment.
-You can also manage your deposits and investments through online access.
+Also, you can manage your deposits and investments through online access.

 Disadvantages of UITFs in the Philippines

-There are also some risks that you may experience when you invest in UITFs.
-Here are some of the disadvantages:
+Also, there are some risks that you may experience when you invest in UITFs.

 - Returns may vary and are not guaranteed.
 There might be risks for capital loss in equity.
-It may not be insured by the Philippine Deposit Insurance Corporation.
+The Philippine Deposit Insurance Corporation may not insure it.

 - Your expectation for gains may depend on the condition of the general market.